adityakadoo/Scrolls/content/courses/automata_theory.md

 ##### **Theorem**: The equivalence states are transitive.
 That is, if in some DFA $A=(Q,\sum,\delta,q_0,F)$ we find that states $p$ and $q$ are equivalent, and we also find that $q$ and $r$ are equivalent, then it must be that $p$ and $r$ are equivalent.

-Therfore the "equivalence of states" is an equivalence relation over $Q$.
-This means we can divide the $Q$ into different equivalence classes and the Minimal DFA needs to have at least these many states.
+Therefore the "equivalence of states" is an equivalence relation over $Q$.
+This means we can divide the $Q$ into different equivalence classes and the Minimal DFA needs to have at least these many states representing every equivalence class.